kubernetes/community/sig-contributor-experience/README.md

 --->
 # Contributor Experience Special Interest Group

 Developing and sustaining a healthy community of contributors is critical to scaling the project and growing the ecosystem.
-We need to ensure our contributors are happy and productive, we need to break the commit-rate ceiling we hit in July 2015, and we need to get the monotonically growing PR merge latency and numbers of open PRs and issues under control.
+We need to ensure our contributors are happy and productive, and that there are not bottlenecks hindering the project in, for example: feature velocity, community scaling, pull request latency, and absolute numbers of open pull requests and open issues.

 The [charter](charter.md) defines the scope and governance of the Contributor Experience Special Interest Group.